Harmonica-Men/AstroShop/README.md

 In summary, the Astro Shop ERD showcases how users, orders, products, categories, suppliers, and related entities interact within the system, with well-defined relationships to manage payments, profiles, and shipping.

-**note:** The **Subscriber Model** has only one particlular function and that is to make a list for all user who to join the newsletter, they don't have to be active member of the astro shop website and is oly used for marketing purposes.
+**note:** The **Subscriber Model** has only one particlular function and that is to make a list for all user who to join the newsletter, they don't have to be active member of the astro shop website and is only used for marketing purposes.

 ### Version Control